 Election Process for the ISPCP Officers Election

-The election process (including receiving nominations and communicating the names of the candidates to all Members of the ISPCP at the end of the nomination period) will be initiated and managed by the Secretariat of the Constituency
+The election process (including receiving nominations and communicating the names of the candidates to all Members of the ISPCP at the end of the nomination period) will normally be initiated and managed by the Secretariat of the Constituency.
+In the event that the Secretariat is considered to be compromised e.g. stands as a candidate, the Constituency may decide on an alternative arrangement.

 Elections may be held in physical meetings or via e-mail.